Peakhurst: Politics

-The City of Hurstville local government area which administers Peakhurst, consists of 12 councillors elected every four years.
-Peakhurst falls into two Wards of the city: Peakhurst Ward and Penshurst Ward.
-A further five suburbs are contained wholly or partly in the Peakhurst Ward: Riverwood, Mortdale, Oatley, Lugarno and Peakhurst Heights.
+The Georges River Council local government area which administers Peakhurst, consists of 12 councillors elected every four years.
+Peakhurst falls into the Peakhurst ward.
+A further four suburbs are contained wholly or partly in the Peakhurst Ward: Riverwood, Oatley, Lugarno and Peakhurst Heights.

+Peakhurst is located in the State Electoral Division of Oatley, currently held by the Liberal Party on a margin of 0.8%.

+At the Federal level, Peakhurst is located in the Division of Banks, currently held by the Labor Party on a margin of 2.4%.

 Environment

 An audit of the environmental impact of the industrial area was commenced in September 2002.
 Bushcare volunteers help preserve remnant pockets of native forestation.
 A very small number of fresh water watercourses exist in the suburb, mostly draining into Salt Pan Creek.
 A portion of the Peakhurst tree population was included in the 1990 National Trust Lugarno Tree Study.